improvess/raspberry-as-gige-camera/README.md

 ## Disclaimer

 This code is in its early stages.
-It is not tested neither ready for production yet at all.
+It is not battle-tested neither ready for production yet at all.

 ## TODO: Next steps